Why do not you fall by the stress? – No time!

 Nowadays, we are stressed by other things that are not as acute as life-threatening like the fight with a saber-toothed tiger but can have serious consequences.
 We are more plagued by problems such as coping with our work, problems in our studies, worries about our children/nephews/nieces, existential fears, annoying conspecifics or the demands we make on ourselves.
 When we feel stressed out, our body mobilizes exactly the same energy as well as stress hormones.
 Today, they are not metabolized in an escape or a fight and consequently accumulate in our body.

 This becomes particularly problematic when this level of stress extends over a longer period and we have no periods of rest.
 For example, enough sleep or regular exercise that we enjoy would do us greatly in chronic stress situations.
-Habits that many see as a solution for coping with stress, such as smoking, alcohol, a wrong, high-sugar diet, drug abuse or “abstaining from doing sports because you are already played out” exacerbate the situation.
+Habits that many see as a solution for coping with stress, such as smoking, alcohol, a wrong, high-sugar diet, processed-foods diet, drug abuse or “abstaining from doing sports because you are already played out” exacerbate the situation.

 Stress – aging in fast motion